 A dark night literally destroys what we had become, and demands we discover what to become in the midst of abandonment, loneliness and deep despair.
 Lying deep within the essence of the dark night is creativity, a creativity that originates in the carnal and primal rhythms of life.

 A dark night embraces the essence of art, artistry, and creativity – and therefore absolute destruction.
-In this realm we learn that suffering and learning are inexorably interconnected.
-The coldness of externally created knowledge is of no assistance to us here in this world; we are left to create our thoughts, beliefs, and faith for ourselves.
+In this realm, we learn that suffering and learning are inexorably interconnected.
+The coldness of externally created knowledge is of no assistance to us here in this world; we are left to create our thoughts, beliefs, and faith in ourselves.

 In the midst of a dark night, each day becomes an improvisation on the theme survival.